 Click on topic below to reveal more information.
 Click again to hide.

-The University of Minnesota Bee Lab put together a list of garden plants for bees.
 There's also a pollination blogand bookfrom local photographer/landscaper Heather Holm.
 The Xerces Society has a websiteand bookabout attracting native pollinators.
 Finally, it's OK to ask the staff at your local nursery to help you find plants that are not treated with neonicotinoid pesticides.
 Pollinators may become sick or die if they visit plants treated with "neonics".